sage-code/maj/basic.md

 **notes:**
-1. A regular word is 4 character long, start with a consonant or a vowel and ends with a vowel.
+1. Most words are 4 character long.
+Usually a word start with a consonant or a vowel and ends with a vowel.
 This rule makes words easy to connect together in propositions using articles.
 2. A word has a _root_ and a _coda_.
-Root is invariable, but changing the _coda_ will change the meaning of the word.
+Root is invariable, but changing the _coda_ will slightly change the meaning of the word.
 The words having same root are related.
 3. Words having a root and coda can not exist without the a coda.
 You can add a suffix to a word after the coda.
 A short root word may be totally unrelated a longer word created with the root + coda.
 4. Some words can end with a consonant.
-Las consonant is called a stop consonant and is voiceless.
-These words represent prepositions, numerals or nouns without a plural.
-Usually materials and fluids or proper names end with a consonant.
+Last consonant is called _stop_ and is voiceless.
+Usually these words represent prepositions, numerals or nouns that have no plural.
+Usually materials and fluids or names can end with a consonant.

 **coda:**

 * Most nouns are finalized with vowels: {"a", "e", "i"}
 * Verbs are finalized with vowel: "u" and possible a time suffix;
 * Adjectives and adverbs are finalized with "o"
-* Prepositions cab be two, three letter long rarely four;
+* Most prepositions start with a vowel and have a simple form: VCV (3 letters).

 **examle:**

-In this example we use root word "rop" to make 3 distinct words:
+In this example we use the root word "rop" to make 3 distinct words:

 * ropa = garment (clothing)
 * ropo = dressed up
 * ropu = getting dressed

+**note:** Becouse of this rule, you may invent new words that make perfect sens.
+However we must put the word in Lexicon and have a transaltion for it to be official acceptable.
+Until the Lexicon is finished this rule could be useful to understand the examples better.

 ## Pronoun